-We present a novel approach that coherently addresses option discovery and transfer with a unified symbolic abstraction framework for factored domains in continual RL settings.
+We present a novel approach that coherently addresses option discovery and transfer with a unified symbolic abstraction framework for factored domains in the continual RL settings.
 We focus on long-horizon, goal-based Markov decision processes (MDPs) in RL settings with unknown transition functions and sparse rewards.
-Three conceptual desiderata for options computed in this work are designed to satisfy: 1) compositionality: allows options to be chained together directly, supporting hierarchical planning instead of having to learn a policy over options, 2) reusability: facilitates transfer of options across different problem instances, minimizing the need for relearning, and 3) mutual independence: reduces interference among options, allowing options to be learned and executed independently with minimal side effects while ensuring they connect only at defined endpoints.
+In particular, we consider three conceptual desiderata for options: 1) composability: support chaining options for enabling hierarchical planning, 2) reusability: support transfer of options to new problem instances, minimizing the need for relearning, and 3) mutual independence: reduce interference among options, allowing options to be learned and executed independently with minimal side effects while ensuring composability at well-defined endpoints.
 Most prior works meet some of these criteria but not all.

-Our approach, Continual Hierarchical Reinforcement Learning and Planning -- CHiRP -- takes as input a set of state variables and a stochastic simulator, and develops a novel process for invention of options using auto-generated state abstractions.
-The invented options have symbolic descriptions that directly support option composition and reuse through high-level planning, instead of relying on RL.
-These options also maintain their own encapsulated state abstraction independently and have stronger effects on different sets of variables and/or values, reducing mutual interference.
-The core idea is to capture notions of context-specific abstractions that depend on and change with the current state by identifying salient variable values responsible for greatest variation in the Q-function, and use changes in the abstractions as a cue for defining option endpoints.
-With every new task in a continual stream of problems, CHiRP transfers these options and invents new options, building a model of options that is more broadly useful (Fig. 1).
+Our approach, Continual Hierarchical Reinforcement Learning and Planning (CHiRP) takes as input a set of state variables and a stochastic simulator, and invents options satisfying desiderata 1-3: the invented options have symbolic abstract descriptions that directly support composability and reusability through high-level planning; these options have stronger effects on different sets of variables and/or values, supporting mutual independence.
+The core idea is to capture notions of context-specific abstractions that depend on and change with the current state by identifying salient variable values responsible for greatest variation in the Q-function, and to use changes in these abstractions as a cue for defining option endpoints.
+With every new task in a continual stream of problems, CHiRP transfers these options and invents new options, building a model of options that is more broadly useful (Fig. 1(a)).
 For example, in large instances of the well-known taxi domain (Dietterich 2000), CHiRP autonomously invents four key options: navigate to the passenger location, pickup the passenger, navigate to the dropoff location, and dropoff the passenger.